A Way to Understand the Mass Generation: Uniqueness of the Background

 Let us write down the terms for potentials among the three Higgs fields, subject to (1) that they are renormalizable, and (2) that symmetries are only broken spontaneously (the Higgs or induced Higgs mechanism).
+We write \cite{Book,Hwang417}